hazelcast/hazelcast-reference-manual/src/MR-Introduction.md

 #### Implementing Mapping Logic with Mapper

 Using the `Mapper` interface, you will implement the mapping logic.
 Mappers can transform, split, calculate, and aggregate data from data sources.
-In Hazelcast, you can also integrate data from more than the KeyValueSource data source by implementing `com.hazelcast.core.HazelcastInstanceAware` and requesting additional maps, multimaps, list, and/or sets.
+In Hazelcast you can also integrate data from more than the KeyValueSource data source by implementing `com.hazelcast.core.HazelcastInstanceAware` and requesting additional maps, multimaps, list, and/or sets.

 The mappers `map` function is called once per available entry in the data structure.
-If you work on distributed data structures that operate in a partition based fashion, then multiple mappers work in parallel on the different cluster members, on the members' assigned partitions.
-Mappers then prepare and maybe transform the input key-value pair and emit zero or more key-value pairs for reducing phase.
+If you work on distributed data structures that operate in a partition-based fashion, multiple mappers work in parallel on the different cluster members on the members' assigned partitions.
+Mappers then prepare and maybe transform the input key-value pair and emit zero or more key-value pairs for the reducing phase.

 For our word count example, we retrieve an input document (a text document) and we transform it by splitting the text into the available words.
 After that, as discussed in the [pseudo code](#mapreduce-workflow-example), we emit every single word with a key-value pair with the word as the key and 1 as the value.